Exceptional Student Education (ESE) - Parent Survey

 The Pinellas County Schools (PCS), Exceptional Student Education (ESE) Department staff are here to support our district's vision of 100% student success and the mission to "Educate and Prepare Each Student for College, Career and Life".

-The mission of Exceptional Student Education (ESE) is to provide quality services that support effective learning opportunities for all exceptional children.
-Pinellas County Schools serves approximately 13,643 students with disabilities and 6,201 students who are gifted.
+The mission of the Pinellas County Schools Exceptional Student Education is to provide quality services that support effective learning opportunities for all exceptional children.
+Pinellas County Schools serve approximately 13,500 students with disabilities and 10,000 students who are gifted.